maxiboom1/Infomir-STB-control-system/README.md

 # STB Zones Control Dashboard

 ### 1) Project Purpose
-**Problem description:** Building has 150 STB's. part of them located near each other.
-When controlling from RC, It affects neigbord STB.
-Other case is when STB placed behind in-wall mounted screens.
-RC cannot reach the correct STB.

-**Solution:** Build a centralized web-based system that enables management and remote control of up to ~200 set-top boxes (STBs) (typical deployment ~150) from a single dashboard using sendqtevent utility via SSH that available only on MAG public firmware, allowing direct key injection using sendqtevent.
-The system will provide robust managment system, including users and permissions, device (STB's), categories and zones.
-In background - we store data in MSSQL, so system snapshot can be exported from there.
+**Problem description:**

+The building is equipped with approximately 150 Infomir MAG-540w3 Set-Top Boxes (STBs).
+Many are positioned in close proximity to one another, causing remote control (RC) signals to inadvertently affect neighboring devices.
+Additionally, some STBs are installed behind in-wall mounted screens, making direct RC access unreliable or impossible.

+**Solution:**

+Develop a centralized, web-based dashboard for managing and remotely controlling up to ~200 STBs from a single interface.
+The system leverages the sendqtevent utility available on the public firmware of MAG devices, enabling direct key injection via SSH.
+Key features include:

+- Robust management of users, permissions, devices (STBs), categories, and zones.
+- Backend data storage in Microsoft SQL Server (MSSQL) for easy system snapshots and exports.

 ---

 ### 2) Users and Permissions
 **System Administrator (Admin)**
+- Create, edit, and delete categories and zones.
-- Create / edit / delete Zones
+- Create, edit, and delete STBs.
-- Add STBs to the system
-- Edit STB details (name, notes, etc.)
-- Assign and move STBs between zones dynamically.
+- Dynamically assign and reassign STBs to zones, and zone to category.
-- Admin user is a constant - and cannot be deleted/edited.
+- The admin account is permanent and cannot be deleted or modified.

 **Operator**
-- View categories, zones and devices (based on defined permissions)
+- View categories, zones, and devices based on assigned permissions.
-- Control STBs via a command pad
+- Remotely control STBs using a virtual command pad.

 ---

 ### 3) Zones and Categories
-Categories and Zones represent logical grouping by site/room/team (for example: “Video Wall”, “Studio A”, “Edit Room 3”).
+- Categories and zones provide logical grouping of STBs by location, function, or team (e.g., “Room 1”, “Room 2”, “Room 3”).
-Zones can be assigned to categories (For example, cat "Floor-1" has zones "Room-1", "Room-2").
+- Zones can be nested under categories (e.g., category “Floor 1” containing zones “Room 1” and “Room 2”).

-Within each zone, STBs are displayed as dynamic tiles/squares, automatically arranged left-to-right (flat view).
-This provides a clear visual representation of which STBs belong to the zone, without requiring a fixed physical layout.
+- Within each zone, STBs are displayed as dynamic tiles arranged automatically in a flat, left-to-right layout.
+This approach offers a clear visual overview of zone membership without enforcing a fixed physical grid.

 ---

 ### 4) STB Control Experience (UI Overview)
-- Main screen shows Categories and Zones (left/top) and STB tiles inside each zone.
+- The main interface displays categories and zones (e.g., in a sidebar or top navigation), with STB tiles shown for the selected zone.
-- Selecting an STB highlights the tile and opens the remote command pad area.
+- Selecting an STB highlights its tile and opens a virtual remote command pad.
-- The command pad provides fast operational keys (navigation, OK/Back/Menu, digits, CH+/CH-).
+- The command pad includes essential operational keys (navigation arrows, OK/Back/Menu, numeric digits, CH+/CH–).
-- Each press triggers an immediate backend action and returns per-action feedback (success/failure).
+- Each key press triggers an immediate backend action via SSH, with real-time feedback on success or failure.

 ---

 ### 5) Connectivity Strategy
-In general - we not expecting heavy usage.
-Most of time system will be idle.
-There is no scenarion that many operators sends command.
-Usual case is operator hits CH number, hits OK, and close the interface.

-To maintain performance and avoid unnecessary network load, so each command will connect to SSH, send cmd, close connection.

-Instead:
-- We will use "Fire-and-Forget" strategy ia this stage, and guard with "busy" state and drop command if busy.
-In case 2 operators send in same time command to same STB.
-For now, i think its ok, maybe as future plan we can implement command queue.
+The system is designed for low-volume usage, with most sessions involving brief interactions (e.g., entering a channel number, confirming, and closing the interface).
+Concurrent commands from multiple operators to the same STB are rare.

+- Commands are executed using a fire-and-forget approach: each key press establishes a new SSH connection, sends the command, and closes immediately.
+- To prevent conflicts, a “busy” state is enforced per STB; simultaneous commands are dropped.
+- A command queue may be considered for future enhancements.

-- This approach supports efficient, scalable operation for deployments of 150–200 STBs.
+This strategy ensures efficient performance and minimal network overhead for deployments of 150–200 STBs.
 ---

 ### 6) Hardware Versions / Environment
-- STB model: Infomir MAG540w3, FW: 220 (description: 2.20.10-pub-540), Hardware version: 18C-P0L-00
+- **STB Model**: Infomir MAG540w3
+- **Firmware:** 2.20.10-pub-540
+- **Hardware Version:** 18C-P0L-00

 ---

 ### 7) Protocol notes - SSH is a game changer here
+SSH access is critical for remote control:

-- MAG540w3 devices can be updated with Public firmware 2.20.10 (installed from soft.infomir.com, not via embedded portal auto-update).
+- Devices must be updated to the public firmware version 2.20.10 (available from soft.infomir.com; not via embedded portal auto-update).
-- Public firmware is required in order to enable SSH access (Factory / Portal-updated images have SSH locked).
+- Public firmware enables SSH (locked in factory/portal-updated images).
-- Remote control is performed via SSH using the built-in sendqtevent utility.
+- Key emulation is performed via the built-in sendqtevent utility over SSH.
-- List of available sendqtevent commands [here](https://wiki.infomir.eu/eng/set-top-box/for-developers/stb-linux-webkit/miscellaneous/keystroke-emulation):
+- Full list of supported sendqtevent commands: [Keystroke Emulation – Infomir Documentation.](https://wiki.infomir.eu/eng/set-top-box/for-developers/stb-linux-webkit/miscellaneous/keystroke-emulation):
-- Root credentials (user: root, password: 930920) are kept default at this stage.
+- Default root credentials (user: root, password: 930920) are used at this stage.
 ---

 ## Change log